Hastings School of Art: Information

 Its former students include Maurice Charles John Wilson, Cecil W Bacon, Frank Dobson, Eric Slater, James T.A.
-Osborne Jean Rees, Harold Gilman, the marine artist Louis Dodd, and war artist Dennis Barnham.
+Osborne Jean Rees, Harold Gilman, Paddy Summerfield the marine artist Louis Dodd, and war artist Dennis Barnham.
 The school had many Victorian casts for the students to work from including a Vatican reproduction of Michelangelo's Madonna and Child relief, which is still on show at the current art department.
 The art department was moved to the main college campus in Archery Road, St Leonards-on-Sea in 1982.